getaiden/aiden/README.md

 #### Testing Artifacts

-Once you've saved your transformation, you can test it in different environments:
+Once you've saved your transformation, you can test it in the environment you built with:

 - **Local Environment**:
   ```bash